 Events happen at least once a month, details will be posted to our Facebook group!

 Alternative Reading Week consists of diverse service learning opportunities for students to develop an understanding of citizenship and social issues in Edmonton.
 Participation will involve active engagement with various social organizations who are dedicated towards creating positive change in our local community.
-February’s Alternative Reading Week theme will be Poverty in Edmonton.
+November’s Alternative Reading Week theme will be Poverty in Edmonton.
 Students will participate in activities and service opportunities that explore the cycle of poverty and potential interventions.

 Participation is free.
 Students living in residence and who can attend the week in full will receive priority, however others are welcome to register.